 Perhaps still smarting from the loss of her early footage, Eve is emphatic about the importance of having a current archiving strategy.
 "Unfortunately, a lot of people don’t have the right impressions about the best ways to archive, and it changes constantly.
 What was the best method a couple of years ago is not necessarily the best method now.
 If you’re working with an archive solution from 10 years ago, it might not be sufficient.
 That’s why staying educated is one of the most important things when it comes to storage.”

-In particular, she points to the common misperception that USB 3.0 and Thunderbolt are essentially synonymous from a performance standpoint.
+In particular, she points to the common misconception that USB 3.2 and Thunderbolt protocols are the same from a performance standpoint.
 They’re not.
-Thunderbolt connectivity, now available on all modern Mac workstations and notebooks, offers 10 Gb/s throughput.
-Thunderbolt 2 doubles that.
-Such speeds can be essential to maintaining a fluid workflow during real-time editing.
-In contrast, USB 3.0 tops out at only 5 Gb/s, and this can prove to be constricting when dealing with 4K and higher multi-stream workflows.
+Thunderbolt connectivity, now available on all modern Mac workstations and notebooks, offers up to 20 Gb/s throughput.
+Thunderbolt 3 doubles that.
+This speed difference can be essential to maintaining a fluid workflow during real-time editing.
+In contrast, USB 3.2 tops out at 20 Gb/s, and this may be constricting when dealing with 4K and higher multi-stream workflows.